🪙

 2004: The Wisconsin Extra Leaf Varieties

-The 2004 Wisconsin quarter created numismatic excitement with the discovery of Extra Leaf die varieties.
-The 2004-D Wisconsin Extra Leaf Low ($6,000) and Extra Leaf High ($288) show an additional leaf on the corn stalk, resulting from die errors during production.
-These varieties represent some of the most famous and valuable quarters from the entire series.
-The Wisconsin errors demonstrated that even modern coins could harbor significant varieties, reinvigorating interest in examining valuable quarters for unusual characteristics.
+The 2004 Wisconsin quarter sparked genuine numismatic excitement when die error varieties were discovered in circulation.
+The 2004-D Wisconsin Extra Leaf Low ($6,000) and Extra Leaf High ($288) each display an unexpected additional leaf on the coin's corn stalk—a result of die errors during production.
+These pieces stand among the most recognizable and collectible quarters in the entire series and reminded the hobby that even modern clad coinage could harbor significant varieties worth hunting.

 2005–2008: Series Conclusion